StevenLi-phoenix/ask/README.md

 - `--help`, `--version`     info

 Token counting is approximate; streaming prints chunks as they arrive and falls back to full JSON if needed.
+The CLI shows a short “thinking…” spinner and retries once on timeout (60s) so you see progress instead of hanging.

 ## Releases

 Tags matching `v*` trigger GitHub Actions to build and upload tarballs:

 ```bash
 git tag v0.2
 git push origin v0.2